DoTheEvo/veeam-prometheus-grafana/README.md

 **The Script: [veeam_prometheus_info_push.ps1](https://github.com/DoTheEvo/veeam-prometheus-grafana/blob/main/veeam_prometheus_info_push.ps1)**

-The script should be pretty readable with the comments in it.
+The script itself should be pretty informative with the comments in it.<br>

-Of note are the results codes for backup jobs
+#### Get-VBRJob and Get-VBRComputerBackupJob

+Seems that in the past just `Get-VBRJob` was used to get job info.<br>
+But veeam is warning with every use of this cmdlet that it will no longer be returning agent-based backup jobs.
+So to not be investing time in to old tech, the script uses `Get-VBRComputerBackupJob` and `Get-VBRComputerBackupJobSession` and got bigger and messier because of it, but it's ready for that future.
+Though the cmdlets will likely be subjected to some changes as they feel kinda limited and quirky.

+#### Job result codes

 * 0 = success
 * 1 = warning